hozumi/ducttape.cljs/README.md

 (def data (atom {}))
 ```

-We will put all the data retrieved from the server into this atom, but you can use multiple atoms in order to group data by kind if you want.
+We will put all the data retrieved from the server into this atom.
 Typical data shelf will contain following nested hashmap.

 ```clojure